Jadymul/hello-world/README.md

 # hello-world
 this is my learning area

+New Text: THIS IS NEW TEXT... added in my C drive dev environment & committed to my GitHub account...

-  Here is a short explanation about how relvent this ReadMe.md description might be in future.
+Old Text:  Here is a short explanation about how relvent this ReadMe.md description might be in future.

 There is more information to add however.
 - Text item 1